-- G2.1 The University is committed to a fair, collegial and consultative approach to reviews and development of jobs and roles and to the career development of staff. - G2.2 Staff are encouraged to engage with their manager where there are actual or proposed changes in job content and responsibility. - G2.3 Where there are significant changes in the position, the Job Description may be reviewed and may be considered under the Job Evaluation system under the terms of Clause D1.1. - G2.4 Any changes should be reasonable and take account of the need for a healthy and safe workplace.
+- G2.1 The University is committed to a fair, collegial and consultative approach to reviews and development of jobs and roles and to the career development of staff. - G2.2 Staff are encouraged to engage with their manager where there are actual or proposed changes in job content and responsibility. - G2.3 Where there are significant changes in the position, the Job Description may be reviewed and may be considered under the Job Evaluation system. - G2.4 Any changes should be reasonable and take account of the need for a healthy and safe workplace.
 Where it becomes apparent that there is a need for redeployment into another role, the University will follow the process outlined in the Review and Restructure Policy and Procedures and Appendix A.